Sea to Summit Pro Double Review

-Sea to Summit's Pro Double hammock allows you to pick and choose the components you need for any outdoor hammock adventure.
+The Sea to Summit Pro Double hammock allows you to pick and choose the components you need for any outdoor hammock adventure.
 This long and wide 'mock gives you plenty of space to find a comfortable diagonal position for sleeping or sitting with a friend at the park.

 Add Sea to Summit's lightweight tarp and zippered entry bug net with a spreader bar, and you have an a la carte system every bit as light as all but the lightest hammock systems on the market.
 With the combination of comfort, low weight, and versatility, it's easy to see why we chose the Sea to Summit hammock system as our Top Pick for Ultralight Versatility.

-The larger size of the Pro Double makes it almost as comfortable for lounging as some of the other end gathered hammocks, like the voluminous Kootek.
-Sea to Summit's Pro Double exceeds the ENO Doublenest in length and only comes up 9" short of the longest hammocks we tested.
-In width, the Pro Double is 7" narrower than the Kootek.
-It measures a whopping 26" wider and 15" longer than the ENO Sub6, which is what gives it superior comfort.
+The larger size of the Pro Double makes it almost as comfortable for lounging as some of the other voluminous end gathered hammocks.
+Sea to Summit's Pro Double exceeds many in length and comes up 9 inches short of the longest hammocks we tested.
+In width, the Pro Double is 7 inches narrower than the widest we tested.

 The Pro Double is very comfortable as a shelter system.
 Our testers like its width and were able to find a comfortable, flat position much better than smaller shelter hammocks.
 Still, the size and shape don't provide as much of a spacious feel and flat position as the asymmetric hammocks.

 The hammock itself weighs just a pound.
 It's lighter than all but the ultralight models making it viable for taking on multi-night backpacking trips where weight is important.
-While this weight itself isn't impressive compared to ultralight hammocks like the ENO Sub6, once we added in the tarp, straps, and bug net, these two shelter systems came to the same weight at 42 ounces.
+While this weight itself isn't impressive compared to ultralight hammocks, once we added in the tarp, straps, and bug net, the Sea to Summit Pro Double System comes to the same weight as systems with lighter hammocks at 42 ounces.

 Durability and Protection

 The Sea to Summit Bug Net is very soft, but the less dense weave leaves us concerns about smaller insects such as no-see-ums.
 We also suspect the durability of this material which showed tears near the snap that holds the bar in after just one use.
 This area sustains the most force when setting the net up and is easily stressed.
-The other durability issue we found with this bug net is that it drags the ground unless your hammock is set pretty high, therefore, when you get out of your hammock you are likely to step on the net if you're not extra careful.
+The other durability issue we found with this bug net is that it drags the ground unless your hammock is set pretty high.
+Therefore, when you get out of your hammock, you will likely step on the net if you're not extra careful.

 Ease of Set Up

-The tree straps should have been wider, at ¾-inch they don't provide much protection for the tree's bark, but they are better than just a piece of cord.
+The tree straps should have been wider.
+At ¾-inch, they don't provide much protection for the tree's bark, but they are better than just a piece of cord.
 Sea to Summit uses an innovative metal buckle to hook the hammock suspension to the tree strap.
 This makes hanging your hammock a cinch and reduces wear on the webbing and cord.
-The other complaint we have about the suspension system is that the webbing doesn't tighten or release very easily.
+The other complaint about the suspension system is that the webbing doesn't tighten or release very easily.
 We had to manually thread the webbing through the adjustment buckle rather than lifting the end and sliding it smoothly.
 It's important to note that Sea to Summit hammocks can ONLY be set up with Sea to Summit straps and vice versa.
 Don't buy one without the other.

-For the lightweight versatility and comfort, you get with this hammock, the higher price tag is worth it.
-But, if you're considering the whole system, it's the most expensive one we tested at over $300 for all the components.
+For the lightweight versatility and comfort you get with this hammock, the higher price tag is worth it.
+But, if you're considering the whole system, it's one of the most expensive models we tested when including all of the components.
 And you can get a more comfortable hammock with the same protection for the same or less weight.
 So why buy the Pro Double?
 The value of this hammock comes in its quality components and ability to hold its own in weight and comfort while giving you the option to pick and choose what pieces you need.
-For those who want that flexibility, the Pro Double holds tremendous value because we couldn't find another system that rated so high in all metrics including versatility.
+For those who want that flexibility, the Pro Double holds tremendous value because we couldn't find another system that rated so high in all metrics, including versatility.

 They say that you can get one piece of gear that can do it all, but it won't be able to do any one thing all that well.
-We think the Pro Double comes pretty close to being able to do it all and do it well.
+We think the Pro Double comes pretty close to doing it all and doing it well.
 It balances low weight, quality components that protect you from the elements, and a spacious hammock.
-It also leaves your options open as to which pieces you want to carry with you on each adventure.
+It also leaves your options open about which pieces you want to carry with you on each adventure.
 If versatility is number one, the Pro Double with a tarp, bug net, and straps may be the system for you.

 Other Versions and Accessories